aakashzure/Tree-command-using-C/README.txt

 			this command is more effective when used in combination with -f option

 	COLOR Codes:
-	1) Directories are displayed in BLUE color.
+	1) Directories are displayed in blue color.
-	2) the graphic files like jpg, png, tif, bmp, mp4, avi, mkv, flv etc are displayed in MAGNETA color.
+	2) the graphic files like jpg, png, tif, bmp, mp4, avi, mkv, flv etc are displayed in magneta color.
-	3) The archives and compressed file types are displayed with RED color.
+	3) The archives and compressed file types are displayed with red color.
-	4) The text based documents files like pdf, ppt, doc, docx and executables are displayed in GREEn color.
+	4) The text based documents files like pdf, ppt, doc, docx and executables are displayed in green color.